lumenintellects/seq2seq-chatbot/kent/README.md

 ## Overview

 This project implements a chatbot using a **Seq2Seq (Sequence-to-Sequence)** neural network model.
 The chatbot leverages a trained SentencePiece tokenizer for text preprocessing and supports advanced features like sequence padding and batching.
-The project includes both training and evaluation pipelines, culminating in a functional chatbot interface.
+The project includes the end-to-end Generative Chatbot Development pipeline from initial text corpus inspection to the final chatbot interface.

 ## Code Submission Structure